fioprotocol/fips/fip-1.md

 get_pending_fio_requests is modified to only FIO Requests which include the provided FIO Public Key.
 It currently returns FIO Requests which include FIO Addresses owned by the provided key at the time of query, even though they could not decrypt the contents.
 #### get_sent_fio_requests
 get_sent_fio_requests is modified to only FIO Requests which include the provided FIO Public Key.
 It currently returns FIO Requests which include FIO Addresses owned by the provided key at the time of query, even though they could not decrypt the contents.
+#### get_cancelled_fio_requests
+get_cancelled_fio_requests is modified to only FIO Requests which include the provided FIO Public Key.
+It currently returns FIO Requests which include FIO Addresses owned by the provided key at the time of query, even though they could not decrypt the contents.

 ## Rationale
 ### Purging of data